Why Do I Struggle to Breathe When Running? And What To Do About It

 A sweaty runner out of breath.

 When energy is produced in your muscles without oxygen, lactate and hydrogen ions (acid) are created.
-The lactate molecules can be further broken down to usable energy, but the hydrogen ions accumulate, causing an acidic environment in your muscles and decreasing the pH in your muscles and blood.
+The lactate molecules can be further broken down into usable energy, but the hydrogen ions accumulate, causing an acidic environment in your muscles and decreasing the pH levels in both your muscles and blood.

-This creates the dreaded burning sensation you have probably experienced in your legs when running at a fast speed and the resultant fatigue that makes your legs feel heavy and lead-like.
+This creates the dreaded burning sensation you have probably experienced in your legs when running at a fast speed, and the resultant fatigue that makes your legs feel heavy and leaden.

 There are various means to help buffer this acid to help attenuate metabolic acidosis, but this can increase the carbon dioxide level in your blood.

-The body can only safely operate under a finite concentration of carbon dioxide because too much of this compound is toxic.
+The body can only safely operate within a finite concentration of carbon dioxide because excessive amounts of this compound are toxic.
 Fortunately, we have a built-in mechanism to rid the body of excess carbon dioxide—exhalation.

-Slowing down and staying at a running pace that is below your anaerobic threshold will help prevent this sharp increase in ventilation needs.
+Slowing down and maintaining a pace below your anaerobic threshold will help prevent this sharp increase in ventilation needs.

 A person sitting on the stairs, out of breath.